aufasodik/tp/docs/DeveloperGuide.md

 #### Usability & Accessibility
 * New users shall be able to complete core tasks (add, list, find) after < 10 minutes of onboarding using the User Guide.
 * The interface shall support keyboard shortcuts, CLI-first workflow, and screen reader compatibility.

-#### Technical/Environment Constraints
-* Should work on any _mainstream OS_ as long as it has Java '17' or above installed

 ### Glossary